garrardkitchen/gitlab-library/Garrard.GitLab/README.md

   - It will create a unique project (by incrementing a number after your suggested name) if your suggested name exists
   - It will by default add the project to your user's namespace.
 If you supply a groupID, it will add the project to this group instead
-- Download an existing git repository (can provide branch name)
+- Download an existing git repository
+  - You can provide branch name
+  - You can provide a PAT (uses oauth2)
 - Clone GitLab project
+  - You can provide a PAT (uses oauth2)
 - Copy files from cloned repo (or Project) to your new GitLab project folder (excluding the .git/ folder)
 - Branch (optional), Commit and push changes
 - Remove temporary folder